-Robert Marshall is passionately interested in the psychology of the workplace, negotiation and dispute resolution.
+Robert Marshall is passionately interested in the psychology of the workplace, professional development, negotiation and dispute resolution.

 After nearly three decades working at a senior level in the university sector and manufacturing management, he now provides training, consultancy, personal coaching and advice on technology transfer, commercial negotiation, and conflict resolution for a wide range of private and public sector clients worldwide.